DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 So like everyone else I had a dream which seemed completely random yet on closer inspection it made perfect sense.
 So the dream was using metaphors extremely difficult to understand and which made no immediate sense to me.

 The metaphors used by the brain seem completely bizarre.
 A game of golf representing a wish to get closer and closer to the answer!
-Its hardly a metaphor which makes immediate sense.
+It's hardly a metaphor which makes immediate sense.
 Why would the mind make use of a comparison which makes no sense to the dreamer?
-Its symbolic value was not even immediately understood by the person themselves!
-At some deeper level the mind obviously knew its symbolic meaning.
+It's symbolic value was not even immediately understood by the person himself!
+At some deeper level the mind obviously knew it's symbolic meaning.
 Together these symbols formed together to create a thought process.
 So the dream must in some way be used by the mind at some deeper level to record highly abstract thoughts.
 The dream comparison was not used for poetic value.
-Its purpose was to store vital information.
+It's purpose was to store vital information.
 The language used was symbolic using metaphors which are not immediately understood by the waking mind.

 The following dream shows the complexity that dream symbolism can express.